genexyz/Itemfy-Backend/README.md

 ```

 A cloud MongoDB Atlas database already loaded with data is used in the deployment.
-If you have any error to set up the local enviroment, feel free to test the server in the deployed url.
+If you have any error to set up the local environment, feel free to test the server in the deployed URL.

 ### Users to test

-To test the app you can use the followed users, which are already loaded in the cloud database.
+To test the app you can use the following  users, which are already loaded in the cloud database.
 Or you can create your own.

 ```
 test@example.com - password1$